• Skip to primary navigation

 Both blintzes and crepes use flour, eggs, and milk, but it's the small variations in ingredients that give each its own personality.

-This changes the taste and texture, offering a unique culinary experience.
+This changes the taste and texture, offering a unique cooking experience.

 Blintzes are rich and filling, while crepes are light and delicate, and can have many toppings.